NUS (National Cohorts Office)

 The objectives of the 2022 RFP were to:

-• Provide funding to selected existing cohorts deemed strategic to Singapore.
+1. Provide funding to selected existing cohorts deemed strategic to Singapore.

-• Maintain strategic cohorts as research infrastructure to drive innovation and capacity building.
+2. Maintain strategic cohorts as research infrastructure to drive innovation and capacity building.

-• Contribute towards a collaborative research ecosystem guided by international best practices.
+3. Contribute towards a collaborative research ecosystem guided by international best practices.

-• Generate new data and new services through collaborations to maximise value, data utility and demonstrate health impact.
+4. Generate new data and new services through collaborations to maximise value, data utility and demonstrate health impact.

 The 2022 RFP took a multi-phase approach divided into competitive and collaborative phases:

 • The first phase was competitive and open to local publicly-funded institutions.
-Teams submitted a 5-page Letter of Intent (LOI) showcasing the significance, utility, collaboration, and data-sharing potential of the cohorts.
+Teams submitted a 5-page Letter of Intent (LOI) showcasing the significance, utility, collaboration and data sharing potential of the cohorts.
 They were shortlisted based on their synergy with the other shortlisted applicants and their potential contribution to the data ecosystem.

 • The second phase was collaborative and for shortlisted Strategic Cohorts only.
 They were invited to a collaborative workshop to identify areas of synergy to develop common infrastructure for research, which they translated into a collaborative full proposal to establish a national platform and joint governance for data sharing and research that would be made available to the wider research community.